zenglenn42/opengl-tutorial-tbb/README.md

 It seems like a reasonable question.
 Sure, the motion-transforming stone monkey in its own window is nice, but an ability to select textures on the fly or maybe pause the movement seems a modest enhancement.

 But then the question of portability crops up.
-UI's are inherently tied to the look and feel of the target platform and generally require you to compile and link against somem platform SDK.
+UI's are inherently tied to the look and feel of the target platform and generally require you to compile and link against some platform SDK.

 However, do I really want to take the plunge on one platform's UI idiosyncrasies?
 Maybe someone has done some of the hard work of creating a cross-platformm UI solution.